rkrug5/bamazon/README.md

 ![Alt text](images/manager2.jpg?raw=true "manager interface")

 *Note: If you populated the table and didn't buy much, there is a possibility that there are no low inventory items.
-If this is the case,it will log that info.
+If this is the case, it will log that info.

 ![Alt text](images/inventoryalert.jpg?raw=true "manager interface")